TigerBSD/TigerBSD/README.md

 ```

 Unplug the USB memory stick, plug it into your ThinkPad T520 and power on
 the machine.

+### ThinkPad T520 BIOS Setup Utility

-Press the blue "ThinkVantage"-button, causing it to show
+At boot, press the blue "ThinkVantage"-button, causing it to show
 a menu of options (it might also beep at this point).

-### ThinkPad T520 BIOS Setup Utility

 Press F1 to enter the BIOS Setup Utility.